alexandraglam/Resources-For-New-Developers/README.md

 * [Docker](https://www.docker.com): Open platform for developers to emulate local environments.
 * [MAMP / WAMP](https://www.mamp.info/en/): MAMP installs a local server environment in a matter of seconds on your Mac or Windows computer.
 * [Adobe Creative Cloud](http://www.adobe.com/creativecloud.html): Gives you access to all their software.
 Is you're a student, you can get the CC for $20 for the first year.
+* [Slack](https://slack.com/): Best messaging service for group projects.
+* [Trello](https://trello.com/): Collaboration tool that lets you organize your projects into boards.
+* [Evernote](https://evernote.com/): Great tool for typing out your notes.

 ## Inspiration
 > Stuck in a creative rut?
 Take a look at these awesome sites for inspiration.